This post suggests a general approach to applying these FAC Tweaks.

 Setting the A Multiplier Def to .8 will accomplish that task.

-However, now that the AccuTuner has the Partial Change Correction (PCC) feature as part of it’s software, PCC can be used to correct any error at A4.
+In addition, now that the AccuTuner IV has the Partial Change Correction (PCC) feature, this feature can be used to correct A4.

-So, if you are continually wanting more or less stretch in the midrange of an FAC tuning, you can set the A Multiplier Default to your preferred setting, while remaining confident A4 will remain at A440.
+So, if you are continually wanting more or less stretch in the midrange of an FAC tuning, you can set the A Multiplier Default to your preferred setting.

 Do that before measuring any FAC numbers!
-This will tell you the exact setting you want for A4 on the FAC tuning.
+This will give you the exact setting you want for A4 on the FAC tuning.
 Write that number down, or remember it.
-(You’ll need it later to correct the location of A4 after using the PCC feature in the upper half of the piano.)
+You’ll need it later to correct the location of A4 after using the PCC feature in the upper half of the piano.

-Now measure the FAC numbers as usual and store the tuning to a page of memory.
+Now go ahead and measure the FAC numbers as usual and store the tuning to a page of memory.

-In order to have a complete Two-Octave A2-A4 temperament/midrange for aural checking, lower the tenor partial change down from B2/C3 to G#2/A2.
+The next step is to lower the tenor partial change from B2/C3 down to G#2/A2.

 Start at the top with the Treble (B5/C6) partial change, and then do the Midrange (B4/C5) partial change.